Facial and head area release and energy activation, meditation record for June 2025.

 2. Use the tip of the tongue (khecharimudra) to guide the energy through the left and right canine teeth (along the ida and pingala nadis), and then guide the energy through the base of the nose and the space between the eyebrows to release tension.

 Especially when you wake up in the morning, there is often stiffness.
 So, I start from the stiffest areas.
 The lower back of the neck is often already relaxed, so I start from the center of the occiput and gradually release the tension with each breath.
 Specifically, during meditation, I imagine pushing the tip of the energy with my finger (of course, there is no physical finger) in sync with the exhale.
 When you push, the stiff areas are pushed back according to the strength of the energy.
 Initially, it can be difficult to get the energy to flow through the stiff areas, but by repeatedly pushing with the exhale, the energy will flow, and the area will become more relaxed.
-Sometimes, you may feel that an area is very stiff and the energy won't flow through, but if you keep trying, it will eventually "break" or the entire area will move and relaxation will begin.
+Sometimes, you may feel that an area is very stiff and the energy won't flow through, but if you keep trying, it will suddenly break through or the entire area will move and begin to relax.
 Previously, some areas were very stiff and didn't seem to move at all, but recently, I can usually relax them after a few exhales.
 However, the area around the base of the nose and between the eyebrows is still quite challenging and takes a bit more time.
-However, this is just a matter of time, and I'm no longer in a situation where I have to spend a long time without any movement.
+Nevertheless, this is just a matter of time, and I'm no longer in a situation where I have to spend a long time without any movement.
 So, the first stage is to release tension from the occiput to the back of the eyes and around the mouth, and the second stage is to guide the energy along the surface of the face using khecharimudra.

 The nasal bridge can be activated through meditation.

 As a result of this, I feel that the entire area of the nose, including the nasal bone that I have been activating, has become even more activated.
-Consequently, energy flows more easily to the forehead and the top of the head, making it easier to activate those areas.
+Consequently, energy flows more easily and the forehead and crown chakra become easier to activate.

 The effect of Kechalimumdora increased after the nasal bridge became less prominent.

 Previously, I believe that Kecharimudra was activated by using the left and right sides of the upper teeth, which are likely the Ida and Pingala energy channels in yoga.
 That is how I have interpreted it.
-Even with that, Kecharimudra was effective, and it was possible to introduce and release energy into the forehead and the base of the nose.
+Even then, Kecharimudra was effective, and it was possible to introduce and release energy into the forehead and the base of the nose.
 There was some effect when the tongue was placed in the center, but it was limited.

 The front of the face and the rest of it started to stick together.